warptools/warpforge/examples/500-cli/cli.md

 [testmark]:# (checkplot/sequence)
 ```
-warpforge plot check plot.json
+warpforge plot check plot.wf
 ```

-We'll run this in a filesystem that contains a `plot.json` (albeit a pretty silly one):
+We'll run this in a filesystem that contains a `plot.wf` (albeit a pretty silly one):

-[testmark]:# (checkplot/fs/plot.json)
+[testmark]:# (checkplot/fs/plot.wf)
 ```
 {
     "inputs": {},